Suicide of Ronnie McNutt: Life and career

-Born on May 23, 1987, McNutt was a resident of New Albany, Mississippi, and had served in the United States Army Reserve, including in Iraq.
+Born on May 23, 1987, in the community of Alcorn, Mississippi, McNutt was a resident of New Albany, Mississippi, and had served in the United States Army Reserve, including in Iraq.
 He worked at a Toyota plant.
 He had a variety of mental health problems, such as depression as well as post-traumatic stress disorder (PTSD), the latter of which was a direct consequence of his time served in the Iraq War in 2007 and 2008.
 Some reports also said that he lost his job during the COVID-19 pandemic, though Rolling Stone disputed this.
 McNutt was a Christian who regularly attended church.

 Suicide

 On August 31, 2020, McNutt began a livestream on Facebook Live.
 His best friend, Joshua Steen, noticed the stream.
 He told Rolling Stone that McNutt "often used a livestreaming platform as his form of therapy", regularly conversing with viewers on various topics; but he noticed almost immediately that this particular livestream was "different" from the others, as McNutt "appeared to be heavily inebriated and despondent", and appeared to misfire a rifle into the air at one point.
 Steen claimed that he attempted to intervene numerous times – particularly when McNutt misfired the rifle – hoping that Facebook would cut off the stream and end the video feed, preventing people from seeing into McNutt's home while Steen sought police intervention.
 Facebook refused to cut the stream, claiming that the stream was not in any violation of its platform's guidelines, as McNutt had not yet killed himself.

 As the stream went on, McNutt's cell phone rang frequently.
 The last call he received was from his girlfriend, which he answered, leading to a brief argument between the two.
-After she ended the call, McNutt took hold of the gun and addressed the audience for the final time, saying his last words, "Hey guys, I guess that's it."
+After she ended the call, McNutt took hold of the gun and addressed the audience for the final time, saying his last words: "Hey guys, I guess that's it."
 He then aimed the rifle under his chin and fatally shot himself.
-About a second before his suicide, the phone he had left on his desk began to ring.
+About a second before his suicide, the phone he had left on his desk began to ring again.
 The stream was captured by multiple viewers.
 The New Albany Police Department had been called to the scene during the livestream, but did not enter McNutt's apartment until after they heard the fatal gunshot; his phone was still ringing as officers searched the scene.
 Police Chief Chris Robertson reported that his officers had secured the perimeter and evacuated nearby residents before attempting to communicate with McNutt via speakerphone, to no avail.
 Robertson concluded that McNutt was "in such a mental state nobody could've gotten through to him".

 McNutt made a final post on Facebook shortly before starting the livestream.
 It read, "Someone in your life needs to hear that they matter.
 That they are loved.
 That they have a future.
-Be the one to tell them".
+Be the one to tell them."
 Two days after his suicide, McNutt was buried in Snowdown Church of Christ Cemetery in Prentiss County, Mississippi.